 - Prevention of microbiological contamination of drug products purporting to be sterile, including validation of any sterilization process

-- Proper performance of automatic, mechanical, and electronic equipment
+- Also, proper performance of automatic, mechanical, and electronic equipment

-- System for reprocessing batches that do not conform to standards or specifications, to ensure that reprocessed batches conform with all established standards, specifications, and characteristics
+- System for reprocessing batches that do not conform to standards or specifications to ensure that reprocessed batches work with all established standards, specifications, and characteristics

 - Testing and release for distribution

-Each of these procedures not only needs to be well documented but must also be updated periodically.
-The extensive documentation required for compliance with FDA regulations can be a daunting task but is absolutely necessary for all pharmaceutical companies.
-Technical writers have the know-how when it comes to developing and updating SOPs so they comply with FDA regulations.
+In addition, each of these procedures needs professional documentation.
+They also need to be updated periodically.
+The extensive documentation required for compliance with FDA regulations can be a daunting task.
+However, it is necessary for all pharmaceutical companies.
+Including technical writers, they have the know-how to develop and update SOPs to comply with FDA regulations.

 The Consequences of Inadequate Documentation

-Of course, this is primarily achieved by well-written SOPs that are consistently updated when needed.
-This may be quite a lengthy process but in the long run, it saves pharmaceutical companies time and money.
-Technical writers understand how to craft easy-to-follow yet thorough written procedures so that employees are not confused about their particular roles, leading to fewer mistakes that may be caught during FDA inspections.
+By all means, to achieve this outcome, the document must be well-written and updated when needed.
+This may be quite a lengthy process.
+However, it saves pharmaceutical companies time and money in the long run.
+In addition, technical writers understand how to craft easy-to-follow yet thorough written procedures.
+So that employees are not confused about their particular roles, leading to fewer mistakes can only be found by an FDA inspection.

 How EDC’s Tech Writers Can Help Pharmaceutical Companies

 As we have seen with the FDA-mandated destruction of millions of contaminated doses of the Johnson & Johnson Covid-19 vaccines and the closure of a Baltimore factory, noncompliance with government regulations can incur serious consequences.
-In order to establish a company setting with well-trained, confident employees, SOPs provide a steady framework for consistent quality and safety, and as a result success.
+Therefore, to establish a company setting with well-trained, confident employees, SOPs provide a steady framework for consistent quality and safety and, as a result, success.